octocat/Spoon-Knife/README.md

 Testimonials from REAL fork users:

 "Hi!
 I'm @Crowbrammer.
-And thanks to @octocat, I know how to fork.
-Oh yes.
-I know how to fork real good.
-Thanks, octocat :)" (Originally created on Crowbrammer's own fork of octocat's repos.)
+And thanks to @octocat, I fork all the time.
+And now, it seems that everybody's telling me how good I am at forking (not really).
+But yeah, thanks, octocat :)" (Testimonial created from Crowbrammer's own fork of octocat's repos.!)